Quantitative Closure Analysis toward Ideal Fluids: Convergence

 The first term is bounded by $\kappa^{\frac{1}{2}-}$, since ${\bf K}_1$ is bounded in $L^1$ and \eqref{duBto0} holds.
 For the second term, by applying \eqref{puw} together with the Gagliardo–Nirenberg interpolation inequality, we obtain

 where we used \eqref{duBto0} and \eqref{uBL2to0}.
 This completes the proof of the claim~\eqref{uBLinfto0}, and hence of the lemma. \end{proof}

 We note that the inviscid limit for Yudovich solutions on the domain $\T^2$ was established in \cite{2020Constan}, where an explicit convergence rate was obtained under additional regularity assumptions.
-After decomposing the vorticity as $\w^{\e}=\w^{\e}_A+\w^{\e}_B$, the initial-data component $\w^{\e}_A$ is transported by the incompressible vector field $\mathbb{P}u^{\e}$.
-To prove the convergence of $\w^{\e}_A$, we extend the result of \cite{2020Constan} to $\R^2$ and follow their argument in the setting where the vector field $\mathbb{P}u^{\e}$ contains a microscopic contribution.
+To prove the convergence of $\w^{\e}_A$, we require the following three lemmas.
+In particular, we extend the result of \cite{2020Constan}, originally established on $\T^2$, to $\R^2$ for the equation of $\w^{\e}_A$ in the presence of microscopic effects in the velocity field $\mathbb{P}u^{\e}$.

 \begin{lemma} For the divergence-free velocity field $u = {\bf K} \ast \w$ with ${\bf K}(x):= \frac{1}{2\pi}\frac{x^{\perp}}{|x|^2}$ associated with a vorticity $\w \in (L^2 \cap L^\infty)(\R^2)$ with $\|\w\|_{L^\infty(\R^2)}\neq 0$, the following bound holds: